Gene Gregorits

-Justin Gene Gregorits (born November 5, 1976) is an American writer, editor, publisher, and convicted sex offender under Florida law, his offence is not considered a felony in 40 US states and most countries in the world.
+Justin Gene Gregorits (born November 5, 1976) is an American writer, editor and publisher.
 He founded and published Sex & Guts Magazine, an independent arts and culture journal, that ran from 1997 to 2004.
 Subsequent works include Johnny Behind The Deuce, Sex & Guts Anthology, Sex & Guts 4, Midnight Mavericks, Dog Days: Volume One, Dog Days: Volume Two, Hatchet Job: The Gene Gregorits Reader, and Fishhook.
-Gregorits' most recent works have been described as having running themes of poverty, sexual deviance, trauma, mental illness, violence, multi-substance abuse and death.
-He has said that early influences on his writing included Charles Bukowski and Louis-Ferdinand Céline, although his more recent work is more robustly structured and bears comparison to Joyce,Dostoyevsky and Melville.
+Gregorits' most recent works have been described as having running themes of poverty, sexuality, trauma, mental illness, violence, multi-substance abuse and death.
+He has said that early influences on his writing included Charles Bukowski and Louis-Ferdinand Céline.